-3.2.2 Analysis of vertical MHW distribution at Northern Baltic layers at this station.
-The validation of the BAL-MYP shows that, at other locations, the reanalysis represents temperatures generally well, both at the surface and in the lower stratum.
-In order to obtain further insights into heat wave propagation towards the seafloor, we analyzed the reanalysis data along the water column.
+propagation towards the seafloor, we analyzed the reanalysis data along the water column.

 A seasonal SST signal is clearly visible in Fig. 5a.
 In general, the temperature tends to decrease with depth while the bottom temperature is comparably cold and uniform.
-In early summer (June), a so-called cold intermediate layer (CIL), defined as a minimum temperature between the thermocline and the perennial halocline (Chubarenko et al., 2017; Dutheil et al., 2022), develops at a depth of 20-60 m and acts as a barrier between the surface and bottom water bodies.
+In early summer (June), a so-called cold intermediate layer (CIL), defined as a minimum temperature between the thermocline and the perennial halocline (Chubarenko et al., 2017; Dutheil et al., 2023), develops at a depth of 20-60 m and acts as a barrier between the surface and bottom waterbodies.
 At Northern Baltic, the upper boundary of the CIL coincides with the mixed layer depth (MLD), which is depicted in Fig. 5b-c.
 Starting from around June, a water stratum with a significantly lower temperature than the climatological mean (up to -7 °C deviation) is located immediately under the MLD (Fig. 5b), which suggests that the CIL was significantly colder at this time in 2022.
 This also coincides with the onset of significantly higher temperatures near the surface, at 0.5 m depth, compared to the climatological mean, though these were initially not high enough to result in a MHW (Fig. 5e).
-At this depth, there is a significant temperature surge of 5 °C above the climatological mean, followed by abrupt and substantial fluctuations in temperature within in a brief timeframe.
-This eventually leads to a MHW which lasts for 15 days starting from the end of June and which contains a oneday extreme MHW (Category IV) event at a temperature of 7.4 °C above the climatological mean, followed by a severe MHW (Category III) for another three days.
-Significant temperature deviations can also be observed at a depth of 10.8 m, i.e., at the MLD, after July 2nd, just after the Category IV MHW at 0.5 m depth.
+At this depth, there is a significant temperature surge of 5 °C above the climatological mean, followed by abrupt and substantial fluctuations in temperature within in a brief time frame.
+This eventually leads to a MHW which lasts for 15 d starting from the end of June and which contains a 1 d long extreme MHW (Category IV) event at a temperature of 7.4 °C above the climatological mean, followed by a severe MHW (Category III) for another 3 d.
+Significant temperature deviations can also be observed at a depth of 10.8 m, i.e., at the MLD, after 2 July, just after the Category IV MHW at 0.5 m depth.
 However, these temperature deviations did not result in a MHW at 10.8 m depth.
-A comparably weaker MHW can be detected in mid-August at both 0.5 m (Fig. 5e) and 10.8 m (Fig. 5f).
-Thus, this weaker MHW penetrates past the MLD into slightly deeper levels before reaching the comparably cold layer of water underneath.
-As shown in Fig. 5c and Fig. 5d, the intensity of the MHW tends to decrease as the depth increases.
-Four MHWs in regions close to the seafloor (i.e., below 60 m) were detected during specific periods from February to April, September to October, and in December.
-These MHWs are mostly moderate, with temperatures reaching up to 1.59 °C above the climatological mean.
-At the end of September, merely three days can be classified as a Category II MHW in one specific depth-layer close to the seafloor.
-In the bottom-most depth-layer, the corresponding subsurface MHW is interrupted by five days of temperatures below
+A comparably weak MHW can be detected in mid-August at both 0.5 m (Fig. 5e) and 10.8 m (Fig. 5f).
+Thus, this weaker MHW